azavea/osmesa/deployment/streaming/README.md

 ## Deployment Steps

-1. Copy `config-aws.mk.tpl` to `config-aws.mk` and `config-local.mk.tpl`.
+1. Copy `config-aws.mk.example` to `config-aws.mk` and
+   `config-local.mk.example` to `config-local.mk`.
 These can be configured in a moment.

 2. Build the osm_analytics container